Tampa Breath Test Attorneys

 Florida law requires officers to observe DUI suspects for 20 minutes before administering a breath test.
 This helps ensure the person does not do anything that could affect test results, like eat, drink, or even belch.

 A common question associated with driving under the influence is whether a driver must submit to a roadside breath test.
 The answer may vary depending on the specific circumstances.
 If a driver is pulled over on suspicion of DUI, they may face administrative license suspension for refusing a roadside breath test.
 As every case is different, getting detailed information that applies to your unique situation is important.
 An attorney can provide you with the insight you need to make informed decisions about your case.

 Refusal of a Breath Test in Florida

+Often referred to as a preliminary alcohol screening (PAS), they are typically administered using a portable device in the field instead of a formal test conducted at the police station after a driver is taken into custody.
 Refusing a portable test is not without risk.
-If a person refuses a test in Florida, they face license suspension unless their lawyer can show that their DUI arrest was not warranted.
+If a person refuses, they face license suspension unless their lawyer can show that their DUI arrest was not warranted.
 Additionally, refusing a breath test may create suspicion that the person accused of DUI was trying to hide their level of intoxication.

 Learn more about DUI breath tests and your rights: (813) 321-7323.